DimaSoroko/Born2BeRoot/README.md

 The 42 project Born2beroot explores the fundamentals of system administration by inviting us to install and configure a virtual machine with VirtualBox.

-You can find lots of tutorials how to install and configure your machine, but here I would like to give some examples of the most important questions during the defence of your project and the breif answers to them from my personal notes.
-Hope it can help you to clerify some points.
+You can find lots of tutorials how to install and configure your machine, but here I would like to give some examples of the most important questions during the defense of your project and the brief answers to them from my personal notes.
+Hope it can help you to clarify some points.
 The following manual is made for 100% project, without bonuses.

-When your machine is complitely installed and configured, I advice you to directly make the signature.txt file (*shasum -> born2beroot.vdi*) and then directly zip the whole project folder.
+When your machine is completely  installed and configured, I advise you to directly make the signature.txt file (*shasum -> born2beroot.vdi*) and then directly zip the whole project folder.
 Due to undefined behavior of the *goinfre* folder try to keep the archive of your project on the external hdd or cloud, and unzip it just before the evaluation.

 --------------------------------------------------------------------------------------------------------------------------------------------------------
 Virtual Machine
 --------------------------------------------------------------------------------------------------------------------------------------------------------
 **Q : The interest and basic functioning of the *Virtual Machine* ?**

-**A** : *Virtual Machine* is the virtualisation / emulation of a computer system which provides the functionality of a physical computer.
-It can virtually imitate different system architecture, allowing execution  of software applaications and operating systems written for another CPU or architectures.
+**A** : *Virtual Machine* is the virtualization / emulation of a computer system which provides the functionality of a physical computer.
+It can virtually imitate different system architecture, allowing execution  of software applications and operating systems written for another CPU or architectures.

 **Q : The difference between *Aptitude* and *Apt* ?**

-**A** : *Aptitude* and *Apt* are popular tools to handle package managment.
-Both can deal with all king of activities including installation, removal, search and etc... *Aptitude* is vaster in performance and integrates functionalities of *Apt* and its other variants including *apt-mark* and *apt-cache*.
+**A** : *Aptitude* and *Apt* are popular tools to handle package management.
+Both can deal with all kind of activities including installation, removal, search and etc... *Aptitude* is vaster in performance and integrates functionalities of *Apt* and its other variants including *apt-mark* and *apt-cache*.

 **Q : What is *APPArmor* ?**

-**A** :  *APPArmor* is an important security module that allows the system administrator to restrict programs's capabilities and lock down the vulnerable processess.
+**A** :  *APPArmor* is an important security module that allows the system administrator to restrict program's  capabilities and lock down the vulnerable processes.

 **Q : How to check the operating system ?**